MIGarciaHernandez/MIGarciaHernandez/README.md

 ---

 ## Background
-- PhD in Physics
+- PhD in Physics, UPM
-- PhD in Quantum programming (on going)
+- PhD in Quantum programming (on going), UCM
-- MSc in Artificial Intelligence
+- MSc in Artificial Intelligence, UCM
-- MSc in Physics
+- MSc in Physics, UCM and Lund University (Sweden)
-- BSc in Physics
+- BSc in Physics, UCM

 ---